Washi1337/AsmResolver/docs/peimage/debug.rst

 CodeView Data
 -------------

 CodeView data is perhaps the most common form of debug data that can appear in a portable executable.
-It is emitted by a lot of compilers, such as the Visual C++ compiler, and also by many .NET languages.
+It is emitted by a lot of compilers, such as the Visual C++ compiler, and is also used by many .NET languages such as C# and VB.NET.
 CodeView data is modelled using implementations of the ``CodeViewDataSegment`` abstract class.

-There are various formats used by CodeView data segments, and this format is decided by the ``Signature`` property of the ``CodeViewDataSegment`` class.

 .. code-block:: csharp